mgh-GadzOOks/GadzOOks/README.md

 	> 5/9/2022

 	- Starting point should be generic and scalable location: place to hold character.
 Detail should be added later, not required to start.
+	>6/15/2022

+	- Locations are created using an array of 2D arrays.
+Each 2D array is a coordinate based gird and is referred to as a layer.
+Each layer holds different information about the location for a particular grid coordinate.
+Currently, this is separated into: walls, textures, static objects, interactable objects, characters, and description layers.
 > Written with [StackEdit](https://stackedit.io/).